-Candy Cane Hot Chocolate is flavoured with with peppermint candy canes and topped with cream, candy cane pieces & popping candy.
+Candy Cane Hot Chocolate is flavoured with peppermint candy canes and topped with cream, candy cane pieces & popping candy.
 They are crazily fun and make the perfect cosy festive treat.

 Let’s get something straight from the outset: Candy Cane Hot Chocolate is crazily fun.
 If you’re feeling grumpy, look away.
 Actually no, keep reading – this mugful of joy might just be what you’re in need of to get you back on track.